Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 ...
 ```

 Lets also add a `afterCreate` function like before to do a few things with our adapter once it is constructed.
-Since we are now interacting with state in the widget we will want to use a react `useCallback` just to make sure we are respecting the state of the widget for when we are creating the adapter.
+Since we are now interacting with state in the widget we will want to use a react `useCallback` just to make sure we are not defining this function every time we do a render pass.
 In our case our function will reset the widget to the `'new'` state when the call ends and clear the user's `displayName` so they can start a new session.
 You can however return it to the `'setup'` state with the old displayName so that can easily call again as well.

 `ClickToCallComponent.tsx`
 ```typescript